Borisov775/NeuroTalks/HLO.md

 For singing up you need to create a new login and password or you can sign in with Google,Twitter and Facebook.
 In order to become a publisher you send a request after signing up like a User.
 <h3>Functionality</h3>
-<b>IN THE DEVOLOPMENT(DURING THE IMPLEMENTATION I WILL BE UPDATING THIS PARAGRAPH)</b>
+<b>IN THE DEVELOPMENT(DURING THE IMPLEMENTATION I WILL BE UPDATING THIS PARAGRAPH)</b>
 <p>
 In a nutshell, every user will have an account.
-But the main actions will be procceding on the main page(HOME).On this page users will be posting your works, links for the meetings, ideas.
+But the main actions will be procceding on the main page(HOME).
+They may like post, marked it.On this page users will be posting your works, links for the meetings, ideas.
 User serfing through these resources could attach to BOOKMARKS all what they find interesting.
+Also every user can become a publisher which means they may write a post.
 <h3>Technical Details</h3>
 <ul>
 <li><b>Primary languages: Java,HTML</b></li>